yyou22/Data_Prep_HAM/README.md

 ## Calculate the invariance between natural and adversarial embeddings

 run `invariance.py`.
 Produce file is named inv.csv.
 Note: the script only write one row (per model) to inv.csv at a time.
+Might need to manually add the header of "inv" after outputting all three rows.

+## Combine inv.csv and summary.csv

+To prepare summary.csv for AdvVis (VATRA), `convert.py` needs to be ran with `combine_csv()` to combine summary.csv and inv.csv into one single csv named output.csv.
+After that, rename it to summary.csv and place it within the data folder of VATRA.